jyao1/FSP/Tools/ManifestTools/LinuxSpdmTools/readme.md

 ## Feature

+All tools were tested at Ubuntu 21.04.

+If you want to use SPDM tool on lower linux versions, you may need to download additional dump tools: ShellDmpLogs and Tcg2DumpLog.

 parse-eventlog.sh is used to generate event log file by tpm2 tools.

 fsp-attestation.sh is used to verify hash in event binary file and BIOS image file.